bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 The lookup will finally end when it reaches the global scope (doesn't have parent scope).
 If the variable is still not found, it will throw a `ReferenceError`.

 If you remember the scope chain of `inner` func, this means that the variable will never be looked up in caller scope (scopeC).
-Even if there is no definition for `myText` in the lexical scope (scopeA), it will NOT use the value from scopeC
+Even if there is no definition for `myText` in the lexical scope (scopeA), it will NOT use the value from scopeC - and indeed throw a error.
+Example ⤵️

 ```js
 function outer() {